 The Detained Parents Directive, a policy issued by U.S. Immigration and Customs Enforcement (ICE), provides guidance concerning the detention and removal of alien parents and legal guardians of minor children.
 Under this directive, ICE agents should attempt to accommodate the parent’s efforts to arrange for their children’s care before they contact local child welfare of law enforcement to take temporary custody.
 So, if you get deported, you have a say in what happens to your children.

-Unfortunately, this policy doesn’t protect you from having to make some difficult decisions about your child’s new living arrangement.
-You will inevitably need to decide whether to take your child with you or leave them in the U.S.
+Unfortunately, The Detained Parents Directive doesn’t protect you from having to make some difficult decisions about your child’s new living arrangement.
+Since you can be deported even though your child is a citizen, you will inevitably need to decide whether to take your child with you or leave them in the U.S.

 - Children Deport with Parent – It’s not uncommon for children to deport with their parents.
 Leaving the country is often the best option for very young children or those who want to preserve their family’s unity.